ternava/x264/README.md

 To specialize x264, there are three steps:
 1. Receive the sources of x264 that has the posibility to specialize it, e.g., by cloning this specific branch at your local machine: [details will be given!]
-2. In the `removeoption.h` file at the main directory of x264, you need to change the value(s) of the preprocessor directive(s) by which you want to specialize the system.
-For example, to specialize it regarding the configuration option of `--cabac`, you need to set the value of `CABAC_YES` to `0` as in the following:
+2. In the `removeoption.h` file at the main directory of x264, you need to change the value(s) of the preprocessor directive(s) by which you want to specialize the system and save it.
+For instance, to specialize it regarding the configuration option of `--cabac`, you need to set the value of `CABAC_YES` to `0` as in the following:
 ```
 #ifndef CABAC_NO
 #define CABAC_NO 1